odygrd/quill/README.md

 #### Meson

+Meson's `wrapdb` includes a quill package, which repackages quill to be built by meson as a subproject.

-- Install quill subproject from the WrapDB by running from the root of your project:
+- Install quill subproject from the wrapdb by running from the root of your project

 ```meson
 meson wrap install quill
 ```

-- In your project’s `meson.build` file, add an entry for the new subproject:
+- In your project’s `meson.build` file, add an entry for the new subproject

 ```meson
 quill = subproject('quill')
 quill_dep = quill.get_variable('quill_dep')
 ```

-- Include the new dependency object to link with quill:
+- Include the new dependency object to link with quill

 ```meson
 my_build_target = executable('name', 'main.cpp', dependencies : [quill_dep], install : true)